OmerMintemur/CENG317-Artifical-Intelligence-Lecture-Codes-2021-2022-F/README.md

 These are the example codes-homeworks for CENG317 given by me in AYBU

 # Vacuum Cleaner
-This is simple vacuum cleaner example with two locations.
+This is simple vacuum cleaner example with two locations (Java)
+# BFS_DFS
+Simple BFS&DFS implementation (Python)